 14.23 After investigation, consultation and consideration of other alternative posts, and where there is no reasonable prospect of the employee returning to work, the Departments have the option to terminate employment before the employee has reached the end of the contractual paid sick absence period, subject to the Department’s agreed sickness absence policies and procedures.

-14.24 Notification procedures and payment of sick absence pay when injuries are connected with other insured employment can be found in the Return to Work policy within the Red Policy folder.
+14.24 Notification procedures and payment of sick absence pay when injuries are connected with other insured employment can be found in the Management of Sickness Absence Guide.

-14.25 Please refer to the Attendance at Work Policy for what to do regarding keeping in touch.
-See Red Policy Folder.
+14.25 Please refer to the Management of Sickness Absence Guide for what to do regarding keeping in touch.